kimjihwan0208/stockoverflow/README.md

 Four Types of Users: Active Investors, Passive Investors, Speculators, Stock Analysts.

-1. As an active investor, I want to be able to read relevant articles affecting the current stock price, so that I can make well-researched investment decisions and view stock performance.
+1. As an **active investor**, I want to be able to read relevant articles affecting the current stock price, so that I can make well-researched investment decisions and view stock performance.

-2. As a passive investor, I want to view historical data on stocks in a chart, so that I can make low-risk, calculated investments.
+2. As a **passive investor**, I want to view historical data on stocks in a chart, so that I can make low-risk, calculated investments.

-3. As a speculator, I want to see relevant terms affecting stocks, so that I can make quick buy/sell investment decisions.
+3. As a **speculator**, I want to see relevant terms affecting stocks, so that I can make quick buy/sell investment decisions.

-4. As a stock analyst, I want to view daily trends on stocks, so that I can make accurate investments for my clients.
+4. As a **stock analyst**, I want to view daily trends on stocks, so that I can make accurate investments for my clients.

 ## Usage